Together, we have the power to create change

 We proudly recognise and honour the individuals and organisations whose generosity demonstrates a steadfast commitment to our mission.

-Click on the logos and names below to find out more about our partners and donors.
+Click on the logos to find out more.

 The Association integrates patients, relatives, volunteers and professionals who work together to prevent, raise awareness, accompany affected people and finance cancer research projects that will allow better diagnosis and treatment of cancer.
 Structured in 52 Provincial Headquarters, and present in more than 2,000 Spanish towns, it has over 30,000 volunteers, almost 600,000 members and 1,160 professionals.